cubpack645/pinewoodderby/readme.md

 ./pack dens slowest semis finaltop2 densched
 ```

 Now you can print off the schedule sheets for the next 3 rounds (Den Finals, Pack Slowest, Pack Semi Finals).
 The purpose of the **finaltop2** command is to push the fastest 2 racers from Prelims directly to the Fastest Final.
 The next 16 fastest racers have to battle it out in the Semi Finals for the right to advance.
-The last command **densched** generates a custom Den Finals schedule report (den_finals_custom.pdf in the data folder) that tells the Race Set up crew which of the finishing Den cars to sequester for the next-to-run Slowest, Semi-Final and Final rounds.
+The last command **densched** generates a custom Den Finals schedule report (**den_finals_custom.pdf** in the data folder) that tells the Race Set up crew which of the finishing Den cars to sequester for the next-to-run Slowest, Semi-Final and Final rounds.
 If that doesn't make sense, it will when you see it.

 ### Step 3: Den Finals, Slowest, Fastest Semi Finals

-Run these races in Grand Prix.
+Run these rounds of races in Grand Prix.

 ### Step 4: Pack Fastest Final